the-eco-foundation/eco-routes/contracts/README.md

 - `l1AccountProof` (bytes[]) accountProof from eth_getProof(L2OutputOracle, [], )
 - `l1WorldStateRoot` (bytes32) the l1 world state root that was proven in proveSettlementLayerState

-<ins>Security:</ins> Proving the batch has been settled ensures that the L2OutputBlock has been settled and allows us to prove any intents up to that block.
+<ins>Security:</ins> This method can be called by anyone.
+Proving the batch has been settled ensures that the L2OutputBlock has been settled and allows us to prove any intents up to that block.

 <h4><ins>proveWorldStateCannon</ins></h4>
 <h5> Validates world state for Cannon by validating the following Storage proofs for the faultDisputeGame.